 The Department of Health and Mental Hygiene's Maternal and Child Health Bureau is the lead agency for Maryland's FIMR Program.
-There are 18 FIMR projects in the state which represent all 24 Maryland jurisdictions.
-There are 16 jurisdiction level programs (Allegany, Anne Arundel, Baltimore, Calvert, Caroline, Carroll, Charles, Dorchester, Frederick, Garrett, Harford, Howard, Prince George's, Montgomery, Washington and Baltimore City) and two regional FIMR programs: the Lower Eastern Shore Regional FIMR (Somerset, Wicomico, and Worcester County); and the Midshore Perinatal Advisory Committee (Caroline, Dorchester, Kent, Queen Anne's, and Talbot).
+There are 16 FIMR projects in the state which represent all 24 Maryland jurisdictions.
+There are 16 jurisdiction level programs (Allegany, Anne Arundel, Baltimore City, Baltimore County, Calvert, Carroll, Cecil, Charles, Frederick, Garrett, Harford, Howard, Montgomery, Prince George's, St. Mary's, Washington) and two regional FIMR programs: the Lower Eastern Shore Regional FIMR (Somerset, Wicomico, and Worcester County); and the Midshore Perinatal Advisory Committee (Caroline, Dorchester, Kent, Queen Anne's, and Talbot).

 Maryland FIMR Coordinator Training Slides

 Basics TrainingMaternal InterviewingPreparing Cases for Review Community Action Program Planning and Evaluation